Complex (Cognitive) Systems

 we will consider the interval , which includes a full period of for any n. therefore:

-f(x) could be just a discrete sample of a continuous signal, but because convolution produces a continuous function (a sum of sine waves), the operation fills in the missing time points.
+f(x) could be just a discrete sample of a continuous signal, but because convolution with sinc(x) produces a continuous function (a sum of sine waves), the operation will fill in all the missing time points.

 • Nyquist-Shannon sampling theorem